 With Wi-Fi positioning, you can rely on easily accessible infrastructure for defining a user’s geolocation and don’t have to worry about battery drain as with GPS.
-But you’ll need quite a number of hotspots to accurately define the user’s position and won’t be able to locate people out of hotspot coverage.
+But you’ll need quite a number of hotspots to accurately define the user’s position and won’t be able to locate people out of Wi-Fi coverage.

 This is an improved way of collecting geolocation data about users by means of satellite signals paired with a Wi-Fi or cellular connection.
 In other words, Wi-Fi and cellular connections assist GPS in finding where a user is.
-With this technology, it’s possible to identify a user’s position faster, more accurately, and even in areas where a satellite signal is hard to find, like inside a building.
+With this technology, it’s possible to identify a user’s GPS position faster, more accurately, and even in areas where a satellite signal is hard to find, like inside a building.

 However, few smartphones can read RFID tags.
-You’ll also have to buy quite expensive tags and replace the batteries inside them.
-Both RFID and BLE are mostly used for indoor navigation, speed tracking, and routine task automation, like checking in at a hotel or turning on the lights automatically when a user gets home.
+You’ll also have to buy expensive tags and replace the batteries inside them.
+Both RFID and BLE are mostly used for indoor navigation, speed tracking, and routine task automation, like for checking in at a hotel or turning on the lights automatically when a user gets home.

 These technologies help in making apps location-aware.
-In our work, we rely heavily on a number of third-party services – libraries and APIs that directly engage with GPS, AGPS, Cell ID, and Wi-Fi technologies built into users’ devices for both outdoor and indoor mapping, navigation, real-time geolocation tracking, and estimating speed and time.
+In our work, we rely heavily on a number of third-party services – libraries and location APIs that directly work with GPS, AGPS, Cell ID, and Wi-Fi technologies built into users’ devices for both outdoor and indoor mapping, navigation, real-time geolocation tracking, and estimating speed and time.